up1/demo-api-testing-postman/README.md

 # Workshop API testing with Postman
 * REST API with go
 * Database => PostgreSQL
+* API testing with Postman and newman
+* Mock database with Docker

 ## Step to start demo project
 ```